Description of the video:

 Manicke's innovation overcomes these problems by providing a small device that collects a tiny amount of plasma (the liquid portion of blood) and prepares it for both transportation and analysis.
 This device can then pair with a desktop mass spectrometry machine to detect drugs in the patient’s blood.

-In the first phase of the project, plasma samples are being collected from an Indianapolis hospital emergency department and analyzed in Manicke's laboratory.
+In the first phase of the project titled "Chemical surveillance system for the Ssynthetic drug crisis," plasma samples are being collected from an Indianapolis hospital emergency department and analyzed in Manicke's laboratory.
 One goal of the project is to improve the collection device so that it can use simple blood samples rather than requiring the step of separating out the plasma.

 In the near future, testing for synthetic drugs could be as simple as a finger-prick blood test.
 Once the testing processes and tools have been improved, the researchers will expand to other hospitals throughout Indiana and use that data to build an interactive database showing which synthetic drugs are being used in different areas as well as symptoms and risks of those drugs.